intel/llvm/clang/docs/SYCLFERFCIntegrationHeaderFooter.md

 * an encoding of the type that is captured
 * its size and its offset

-In the above example, the first two parameters are standard layout types (the int `i` and the struct `test_s`), the latter two though standard layout types are types which need special handling - accessor and sampler respectively.
+In the above example, the first two parameters are standard layout types (the int `i` and the struct `test_s`), the third one, although a standard layout type, is a type which needs special handling.
 The last entry acts as a terminating entry.

 This allows the run-time library to recreate the function object on the device.

-The full set of encoding is:
+Some of the encoding that we use are:

 * kind_accessor  for sycl accessor types
 * kind_std_layout for standard layout types
-* kind_sampler for sycl sampler types
 * kind_pointer for pointer types
 * kind_specialization_constants_buffer for initializing specialization constants
 * kind_stream for sycl stream types and